 Brazil Beats Spain in Extra Time for Men's Soccer Gold

-Brazil Beats Spain in Extra Time for Men's Soccer Gold originally appeared on NBC Sports Northwest
+Brazil Beats Spain in Extra Time for Men's Soccer Gold originally appeared on NBC Sports Boston

 Malcom found himself in the middle of a celebration on Saturday.